Other Highlights

 Interview with Ute Frevert on the occasion of the conclusion of the research center for the History of Emotions – with an additional video on YouTube more

-Marwa Kavelaars is standing in front of a wall, smiling.
+Marwa Kavelaars stands in front of a gray-white wall and smiles.

 Marwa Kavelaars is a biologist specializing in animal behavior and movement ecology.
 At the Center for Adaptive Rationality, she expands her focus to include human decision-making behavior.
 In this interview, she discusses her research with Finnish ice fishers to study how humans forage for food.
 In the "This is Us" series, colleagues share insights into their work and motivations. more